ahmadalkhaldi2013-star/Cloud-Resilience/fault-isolation-core-concepts.md

 ## 🔹 Lambda Dependency ≠ Destiny
 - Lambda depends on EC2, but uses **warm pools** of instances to reduce cold start risk.

 **Action:** Use warm pools, buffers, or caching layers to decouple from single dependencies.
+When a request arrives and a warm env is available, Lambda skips cold init and runs the handler immediately.

 ---